We’re going to show you the process we use for assigning values in Google Analytics so that you can optimise your performance based on revenue.

-What if you’re a marketing agency which generates leads online but convert sales offline, or have a SaaS product and rely on metrics such as monthly recurring revenue?
+What if you’re a marketing agency which generates leads online but converts sales offline, or have a SaaS product and rely on metrics such as monthly recurring revenue?

 This is where things get a little tricky.

-Fortunately, there are a few methods you can use to help calculate and assign values to Goals in Google Analytics.
+Fortunately, there are a few methods you can use to help calculate and assign values to Goals in Google Analytics more accurately.

 While setting up goals is technically straightforward, calculating your numbers and assigning values in Google Analytics is a different kettle of fish.

 Google Analytics assumes that marketers have the information they need to assign values to goals, but that usually isn’t the case.

 When a visitor converts into a lead, whether that be a form completion, phone call or live chat enquiry, that data is passed onto the sales team.
 This information is typically locked away in CRM systems leaving marketing in the dark on which activities are leading to actual revenue.